EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 reports on OHS data, which could ultimately lead to improved mutual understanding and use of sector-specific data in future OH analysis.

+Another JIP currently in progress is called "MATRIX: Connecting dimensions in One-Health surveillance", which aims to strengthen OHS practices and synergies across the entire surveillance pipeline between the public health (PH), animal health (AH) and food safety (FS) sectors within each country (expected end in December 2022).
+MATRIX builds upon the foundation laid out by ORION and other projects, while focusing on cross-sectorial hazards (i.e. Salmonella, Campylobacter, Listeria, and emerging threats, including antimicrobial resistance).

 This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange, data interoperability and coordination between OH sectors that will support